AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 - Use the EIP of copilot as the server and UDP port 31283 (default)

 Deployment is complete.
 At this point your Copilot is setup and ready to use.
 You should start seeing NetFlow in less than 5 minutes.
-Note that when you launch CoPilot at first your version number will be the based on the version in the image.
+Note that when you launch CoPilot at first your version number will be based on the version in the image.
 Within an hour, Copilot version will be updated.

 System Design Considerations
 ==================================